hacken-in/hacken-in/README.md

 * **Bundler:** Bundler will run, when the Gemfile changes
 * **Yard:** On http://localhost:8808 you will have a documentation server running
-* **Spork:** A Spork instance will run in the background, which makes your tests faster
 * **Test:** If you make changes to a test or a application file, the according tests will run and you will get feedback.

 ## Testing

-Hcking is developed in a test-driven way using Test::Unit and FactoryGirl.
+Hcking is developed in a test-driven way using Rspec and FactoryGirl.
 If you want to contribute to the project always add tests for your added functionality.
 If you find a bug it would be really helpful if you add a regression test that displays this